Ruifeng-Tan/Ruifeng-Tan.github.io/_pages/about.md

 - [Feb.
 2025] Released [BatteryLife](https://github.com/Ruifeng-Tan/BatteryLife), the largest and most diverse battery life resource to date.
 - [Feb.
 2025] Started my vising at CSE HKUST (Feb.
 1st to Aug.
 31st).
 - [Jan.
 2025] One paper accepted by ICLR (Top-tier AI conference).
 - [Dec.
-2024] One paper was accepted and selected as a cover paper by ACS Energy Letters (SCI Q1 Top).
+2024] One paper was accepted and selected as a cover paper by ACS Energy Letters.
 - [Aug.
-2024] One paper accepted by Energy Storage Materials (SCI Q1 Top).
+2024] One paper accepted by Energy Storage Materials.
 - [Sep.
 2022] I joined HKUST(GZ) as a PhD student in SEE thrust!

 ## Publications